RobinWaves/Machine-Learning-Challenge/README.md

 The assumption that more variables make a better model and a more complex model makes a better prediction are not always true.
 If you can achieve accuracy with a simple model then use that model.
 More unnecessary variables can create noise.
 Also, overfitting the model can be a mistake.
 The finer you tune the model to the training dataset, the higher the possibility of getting an unwanted result from your testing dataset becomes.

+Four significant variables were used in all three models are koi_period, koi_teq, koi_model_snr, koi_fpflag_nt.

 3. discusses the predictions of the possible exoplanets with their models.

 Logistic Regression -